Is this a hot cup of tea? Or the power supply for the computer of the future?

 Max flexed his injured leg.
 The fact that the blow from Minus’ chain had not sparked the seizure that should have kicked him out of the virtual world worried him.

-Chapter 34 podcast with roboreader Sangeeta.
+Listen to the Chapter 34 podcast with roboreader Sangeeta.

 “I’m still alive.
 According to your rules,” said Max, “I win.”